Health Care Reform - General Information

 You can apply for all options, including Apple Health and Qualified Health Plans, by going to www.wahealthplanfinder.org or calling 1-855-923-4633.
 You can also get a paper application at your local DSHS office.
 See below for how to get help applying.

 Some Apple Health programs are only for people with disabilities.
-If you financially qualify, DSHS determines if you meet the disability standard.
+If you financially qualify, DSHS checks if you meet the disability standard.

 If you do not qualify for Apple Health, you can compare Qualified Health Plans and choose the best one for you.
-You can also see if you qualify for subsidies to make these plans more affordable, or cost-sharing reductions to lower out-of-pocket costs.
+You can also see if you can get subsidies to make these plans more affordable, or cost-sharing reductions to lower out-of-pocket costs.
 Read Qualified Health Plans.

 Qualified Health Plans: you must apply and enroll before the15th of the month for coverage to start on the first of the next month.
 If you apply during the open enrollment period (see below), you must apply by December 15 for coverage to start January 1.